ros-navigation/docs.nav2.org/tutorials/docs/get_backtrace.rst

   gdb ex run --args /path/to/exe/program

-Below are sections to describe the 3 major situations you could run into with ROS2-based systems.
+Below are sections to describe the 3 major situations you could run into with ROS 2-based systems.
 Read the section that best describes the problem you're attempting to solve.

 From a Node
 ===========

-Just as in our non-ROS example, we need to setup a GDB session before launching our ROS2 node.
+Just as in our non-ROS example, we need to setup a GDB session before launching our ROS 2 node.
 While we could set this up through the commandline with some knowledge of the ROS 2 file system, we can instead use the launch ``--prefix`` option the kind folks at Open Robotics provided for us.

 ``--prefix`` will execute some bits of code before our ``ros2`` command allowing us to insert some information.